It’s natural to assume that homeowners insurance and condominium owners insurance are the same thing, because, after all, isn’t your condo your home?

 Your local Bearingstar agent has a full understanding of the unique needs of condo living in the Massachusetts and Connecticut areas.
 Your agent will guide you in selecting the best coverage for your situation and will discuss options for any additional protection you may need.
 And don’t forget—you can often save money when you insure both your condo and car with the same company.

 With so many insurance options available, why not choose to work with agents who live and work right in your community?
-Call us today for an insurance quote, or request a quote online.
+Call us today for a quote, or request a condo insurance quote online.